 - Does the proposed project serve the transportation needs of the state?
 At what point will the state see the benefits of the project? - Can the Central Valley Line be built at the current cost and schedule?
-If not, what will the state need to commit to provide to complete the work? - Can the Authority deliver the 119-mile segment to fulfill the federal grant agreement? - What does the Authority need to complete a usable segment?
-How can the state be sure the project creates value at each stage of completion? - Will the Authority be successful in hitting their \$8 billion goal of new federal funding? - Will the new IOG provide the oversight of the Authority the Legislature is looking for?
+If not, what will the state need to commit to provide to complete the work? - Will the state need to help subsidize initial operations in the Central Valley? - Can the Authority deliver the 119-mile segment to fulfill the federal grant agreement? - Will the Authority be successful in obtaining more federal grant funding to fill the gap?